Lakshya-jangid-08/LAKSHYA_Online-survey-mangement/DEPLOYMENT.md

-# Jigyasa Deployment Guide
+# Lakshya Deployment Guide

-This guide explains how to properly deploy the Jigyasa Survey System, focusing on setting up environment variables and configuration.
+This guide explains how to properly deploy the Lakshya Survey System, focusing on setting up environment variables and configuration.

 ## Prerequisites